 There will be an additional charge for Counsel to attend a Tribunal Hearing (set out below under the ‘Disbursements’ heading).
 Generally, we would allow 1-3 days depending on the complexity of your case.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 If we are required to pay a disbursement on your behalf, then we may ask for payment of that disbursement on account (up front).

-Counsel's fees are estimated between £750 - £1,000 plus VAT per day (depending on experience of the advocate) for attending a Tribunal Hearing.
-There may also be a fee for preparing for the hearing in the region of £1,500 - £3,000 plus VAT depending on the experience of the advocate and complexity of the case.
+Counsel's fees are estimated between £750 - £1,000 plus 20% VAT of £150 to £200 per day (depending on experience of the advocate) for attending a Tribunal Hearing.
+There may also be a fee for preparing for the hearing in the region of £1,500 - £3,000 plus 20% VAT of £300 to £600 depending on the experience of the advocate and complexity of the case.